BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/SQL.md

 docker compose up
 ```

-The web server will be on port 4000 and the page you'll be working with is hello.php.
-So, browse to [http://localhost:4000/hello.php](http://localhost:4000/hello.php){:target="_blank"}.
-You will see a simple starting page.

 Later, when it's time to shut the containers down.
 Return to that command line, press Ctrl-C to stop the server, and enter `docker compose down` to stop the server.
 If you want to erase the contents of the database and return the server to its original status, enter `docker compose down -v`.

 Docker will bring up two servers. **MariaDB** will be listening on it's default port, 3306.
 But you won't connect directly to that. **phpMyAdmin** is a web server that will be listening on port 8080.
-In you web browser, open [http://localhost:8080](http://localhost:8080).
+In your web browser, open [http://localhost:8080](http://localhost:8080).

 The default username and password are set in the **docker-compose.yml** file that's included in the .zip file.
 The username is "developer" and the password is "password".
 You may consider changing them in **docker-compose.yml** before launching the containers.
 Once you enter the username and password you will see the home screen of **phpMyAdmin**.